Study-Together-Org/time_counter/README.md

 ## Mechanism
 ### basic
 A process listens to events from discord api when members join/leave study channels or request stats.
-This process will insert logs into an SQL database (not any analytical data).
+This process will insert logs into a SQL database (not any analytical data).

 ### ranking
 # efficient way to maintain a linked list in sorted order